 Allow your users to display the map in either raster or vector format:

 Sample use case 1: Your app is designed to use raster tiles for map display.
-You want to update the app with TomTom Online Maps raster tiles.
+You want to update the app with the TomTom Map Display API raster tiles.

-Sample use case 2: You want to take advantages of vector tiles features such as map 2.5 D perspective, custom map styles, etc.
+Sample use case 2: You want to take advantage of vector tile features such as map 2.5 D perspective, custom map styles, etc.

 Sample use case 3: Your app runs on devices with different capabilities.
 You want to use vector tiles for map display on powerful devices and raster tiles on devices with less processing power.

-Use the code snippets below in your app to display the map with raster or vector tiles.
+Use the following code snippets in your app to display the map with raster or vector tiles.